← All Resources

 Post-August 2024 NAR settlement (NAR Settlement FAQs), the buyer-agent commission is no longer pre-set by the seller in the MLS listing — the buyer negotiates it in their offer.
 Many Vacaville sellers still offer concessions toward buyer-agent fees as a negotiated offer term, but the structure is now buyer-driven rather than seller-mandated.
 If the seller declines, the buyer is on the hook for their own agent.

-Are flat-fee real estate brokerages legitimate in California?
+Are alternative commission real estate brokerages legitimate in California?

 Yes — California regulates real estate brokerages through the Department of Real Estate (DRE) and fee structure is not a licensing question.
-A flat-fee brokerage with a valid DRE license (LOQOL is DRE #02261474) can list homes on the MLS exactly like a percentage-based brokerage.
-The "flat fee" descriptor is a pricing model, not a regulatory category.
+Any brokerage with a valid DRE license (Loqol is DRE #02261474) can list homes on the MLS exactly like any other brokerage.
+The commission structure is a business model, not a regulatory category.

 What to Do Next If You're Selling in Vacaville

-2. Compare to neighboring Solano County markets: the companion Best Real Estate Agents in Walnut Creek 2026 and Houzeo vs Homecoin vs LOQOL California Flat-Fee MLS Comparison 2026 breakdowns.
+1. Compare to neighboring Solano County markets: review the companion Best Real Estate Agents in Walnut Creek 2026 and the LOQOL California MLS Comparison 2026 breakdowns.